MickaelWalter/wp-json-scraper/README.md

 as described in Python requests documentation.
 By default the proxy servers of the system are used.

+Example:

+    http://user:password@example.com:8080/

 Using the -r option, you can crawl collections of the specified namespace.
 This allows you to get a set of objects from the API and maybe confidential data ;)

-Example:

-    http://user:password@example.com:8080/
+## Search feature

+WordPress WP-JSON API allows to search in posts, pages, media objects, tags, categories, comments and users.

+The -S (--search) option allows to use this functionnality with wp-json-scraper.

+It can be used on a specific item type or on several at once.

+Examples:

+    # Search for "lorem" for all item types specified
+    ./WPJsonScraper.py -S lorem https://demo.wp-api.org/
+    # Search for "hello world" in posts, users and pages only
+    ./WPJsonScraper.py -S "hello world" -p -u -g https://demo.wp-api.org/

 ## Features to implement

 WPJsonScraper is not a mature project yet and its features are pretty basic for the moment.
 Some of the features that could be implemented in the future are:

-* Progress display while retrieving information
 * Comments dumping
+* Posts revisions retrieval
 * Plugins support
-* Specific retrievals by id or search options
+* Specific retrievals by id
 * Authentication support with NTLM
+* Write tests duh!